MTV Brand New: Concept

-MTV Brand New is derived from the hit pan-European MTV music show brand:new, which launched in 1999 on MTV's regional channels.
+MTV Brand New was derived from the hit pan-European MTV music show brand:new, which launched in 1999 on MTV's regional channels.
 The show was known as mtv:new on the MTV Europe, brand:neu on MTV Germany and brand:new on all other MTV channels in Europe.
-The show focused primarily on new music releases, cutting-edge music videos, introducing new artists and bands, interviews and live performances.
+The show focused primarily on new music releases, music videos, introducing new artists and bands, interviews and live performances.
 The programme was turned into a stand-alone music channel in Italy in 2003.
 Since then MTV Networks Europe has begun to roll out localized Brand New channels since 2006.